yamin-shihab/study-notes/grade_7/social_studies.md

 * In 1603, Samuel de Champlain explored the St. Lawrence river and Tadoussac.
 In 1604, he returned to establish the first French colony in North America: Port-Royal in Acadia.
 * During 1608, he travelled the St. Lawrence and established a settlement at Quebec.
 * Ethnocentrism is considering one's religion superior to others.
 Champlain displays this by calling the First Nations savages and saying that they have no true faith.
+* Samuel de Champlain established Quebec and Montreal as places where trading is done because it had better possibilities as a fur trade center than Acadia on the east coast.
 * There were many other expeditions to North America that mapped more land.

 ## Chapter 3

-* A colony is a region of land dominated by another empire by sending colonists establish control.
+* A colony is a region of land dominated by another empire by sending colonists to establish control.
 * Mercantilism is a regulated economic system in which a colony supplies the original country with cheap, raw resources.
 The country then creates and sells expensive goods using those resources to make money.
 * Monopolies were arranged with charters and set up in North America to get resources.
 * A monopoly is a company that is the only company allowed to get a specific resource.
 * France claimed a large area around the Great Lakes and called it New France.
-* New France's population in 1700 was 15 000 colonists, and 65 000 in 1760.
+* New France's population in 1700 was 15 000 colonists and 65 000 in 1760.
 * Most of the colonists in New France were catholic and spoke French.
 * At first, monopolies in the fur trade were established and flourished.
 But the colony didn't and kept relying on France for survival.
 * They made many relations with First Nations through the fur trade.